truamy/README/README.md

 * **Type 1, the Reformer**: The Rational, Idealistic Type - Principled, Purposeful, Self-Controlled, and Perfectionistic
 * ...
 With a **Wing Type 2, the Helper**: The Caring, Interpersonal Type - Demonstrative, Generous, People-Pleasing, and Possessive

-## My Focus
-My focus is execution on the company vision while adhering to the team's core values.
-Through this lens, I concentrate on:
-* Technical execution through people development, process, and technical investments
-* Team Alignment
-* Connecting the dots from tech to business

 ## My Working Style
 ### Working Availability
 As a working parent, I have a strict schedule for childcare responsibilities, and I balance this by working early in the mornings and late in the evenings.
 Furthermore, I am generally flexible and willing to making changes to my schedule on a case-by-case basis, as long as I have time to arrange backup childcare.
 A 24-hour advance notice is preferable and appreciated.